alexandroskapsalidis/MyProjects/Photo_Gallery_Bootstrap/README.md

-This is a Photo Gallery website primarily built using Bootstrap 4.
+This is a Photo Gallery website built using Bootstrap 4.
 It incorporates various Bootstrap components, including:
 - A responsive navbar menu
 - A dropdown menu
 - Cards